-In David’s case, it was a temporary season of despair, for alas, there was hope!
+In David’s case, when he was anointed King by Samuel, but Saul sought to annihilate him, it was a temporary season of despair.
 There is always hope, beloved.
 Weeping may remain for a night, but joy comes in the morning.
-Do not give up, never give up on what the Lord can do in and through you.
-David unearthed his cries before the Lord and asked himself some hard questions, then proclaimed in faith the final outcome to his story: “Why, my soul, are you downcast?
+King David cried out to the Lord and laid bare his sorrows and feelings of discouragement and he ultimately fulfilled His purpose from the Lord.
+In the season of his struggle, David unearthed his cries before the Lord and asked himself some hard questions, then proclaimed in faith the final outcome to his story: “Why, my soul, are you downcast?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and my God.”

-When we are faced with dire circumstances, let us be unafriad to turn to God.
-His will is to bless, give life, and raise up those who are cast down.
-His very nature is to creativity, goodness, mercy, and everlasting kindness.
-The enemy comes to steal, kill, and destroy.
+Conversely, the enemy comes to steal, kill, and destroy.
+To impress upon us the lie that there is no hope, to tempt us to rail against others who may have caused the negative outcome.
 Do not be tempted to walk in unforgiveness or hold against others what they stole from you or put in your path as a blockage.
 Rather, cry out to God, and put your hope in Him.

 The hope is that Jesus can lead us on to green pastures and restore our souls.
 He can use what the enemy meant to destroy us as an alter where we choose to forgive and offer our hopes, dreams, fears, regrets, and other feelings and facts to Him.
 It can be a place not of ending, but of a new beginning.
 When the Lord builds the house the laborers do not labor in vain.
 When we walk in His fresh anointing He can strengthen us to bend bars of iron, He can broaden the path (a new path) beneath us, He can lead us to heights we have not known or imagined and it is He alone who will strengthen our ankles to stand on these heights so they will not turn.
 He can speed up our next pace to make our efforts even more efficient to create and expand in something new.
 It’s not too late.